eclipse-tractusx/tractusx-edc/edc-extensions/control-plane-adapter-api/README.md

 # Control Plane Adapter API (EDR management)

-This module provide a new APIs on top of the EDC management APIs for dealing with EDRs token.
+This module provides extensions to the EDC management API for dealing with EDR tokens.

-The APIs are mounted in the same context of the `management` APIs.
-So no additional configuration is required.
+The extensions are added to the same context as the management APIs, so no additional configuration is required.

-The base path of the API will be `<mgmtContext>/adapter/edrs`
+The base path of the API will be `<mgmtContext>/edrs`

 This module for now provides three APIs: